 In light of this climate, we see a number of creative practitioners that use garments to highlight the problematic nature of these tendencies.
 Deeply politically and socially minded, their projects, collections and artefacts are responding to technology mixed with executive power, to marginalisation and decreased citizens rights.
 Their aim is to educate as much as to provoke.

-Wearable Resistance puts clothes into this critical context: as the interface between the individual’s safety and third party interest allowing for a different perspective on how we usually see fashion enacted.
+Wearable Resistance put clothes into this critical context: as the interface between the individual’s safety and third party interest allowing for a different perspective on how we usually see fashion enacted.

-Following the provocation, a panel discussion will address issues around how clothes can function in an age of pervasive surveillance, strategies to protect future urban identities and sartorial responses that tread the fine line between safety and trust.
-GAIKA will be joined by Adam Thorpe of Vexed Generation, an artist collective founded in the 1990s and known for creating socially responsive clothing, which aimed to address the individual’s experience of the urban environment and Alexa Pollmann of Peut-Porter, a design platform investigating the boundaries of what garments can be.
+Following the provocation, a panel discussion addressed issues around how clothes can function in an age of pervasive surveillance, strategies to protect future urban identities and sartorial responses that tread the fine line between safety and trust.
+GAIKA was joined by Adam Thorpe of Vexed Generation, an artist collective founded in the 1990s and known for creating socially responsive clothing, which aimed to address the individual’s experience of the urban environment and Alexa Pollmann of Peut-Porter, a design platform investigating the boundaries of what garments can be.

-The evening culminates in Peut-Porter’s performance and interactive experience Wear & Seek.
-Based on the Hide & Seek game, Wear & Seek is a mixed reality experience by design collective Peut-Porter that uses the various garments and patterns as triggers which reveals their complete aesthetic spectrum only when perceived with the help of machine-vision.
-Starting with a performance, the audience is then invited to WEAR specially designed garments or to pick up a one of the vision systems with which they can SEEK the garments that are triggering a reaction.
-The aim of the play is to send the visitors on a quest to understand the process of ‘being watched’ and ‘being the one watching’ in a world where our bodies are constantly quantified with the help of machine vision.
+The evening culminated in Peut-Porter’s performance and interactive experience Wear & Seek.
+Based on the Hide & Seek game, Wear & Seek is a mixed reality experience that uses the various garments and patterns as triggers which reveals their complete aesthetic spectrum only when perceived with the help of machine-vision.
+The aim of the project was to enable the visitors to understand the process of ‘being watched’ and ‘being the one watching’ in a world where our bodies are constantly quantified with the help of machine vision.